raspberrypilearning/lamp-web-server-with-wordpress/README.md

 ### Test the web server

 By default, Apache puts a test HTML file in the web folder.
 This default web page is served when you browse to `http://localhost/` on the Pi itself, or `http://192.168.1.10` (whatever the Pi's IP address is) from another computer on the network.
-To find the Pi's IP address, type `hostname -I` at the command line (or read more about finding your [IP address](../../troubleshooting/hardware/networking/ip-address.md)).
+To find out the Pi's IP address, type `hostname -I` at the command line (or read more about finding your [IP address](../../troubleshooting/hardware/networking/ip-address.md)).

-Browse to the default web page either on the Pi or from another computer on the network and you should see the following:
+Browse to the default web page, either on the Pi or from another computer on the network, and you should see the following:

 ![](images/apache-it-works.png)